liftedkilt/betterthan.gold/content/resources.md

 - Critical developments this year and outlook for next year

 **[Bitcoin Masterclass](https://www.youtube.com/watch?v=jwgOVPJ2FnU) -**
-You are falling further and further behind because the your purchasing power is falling 10-20% a year.
+You are falling further and further behind because the your purchasing power is being reduced by 10-20% a year.
+An interview with a brilliant billionaire who lays out the facts and demonstrates why you will never be able to catch up under the current system.

 **[Common Bitcoin misconceptions](https://www.youtube.com/watch?v=AVpVcOwh2Og) -**
 Addresses common concerns and misunderstandings that people have about bitcoin.